Invincible-class battlecruiser: Dardanelles Campaign

 After the Battle of the Falklands Invincible and Inflexible were repaired and refitted at Gibraltar.
 Invincible sailed to England and joined the 3rd Battlecruiser Squadron while Inflexible arrived at the Dardanelles on 24 January 1915 where she replaced Indefatigable as the flagship of the Mediterranean Fleet.
 She bombarded Turkish fortifications on 19 February, the start of the Battle of Gallipoli, to little effect, and again on 15 March, with the same results.
 She was part of the first line of British ships on 18 March as they attempted to suppress the Turkish guns so the minefields could be swept.
 She was moderately damaged by Turkish gunfire, but was seriously damaged by a mine, probably about 100 kg in size, that blew a large hole in her starboard bow and flooded the forward torpedo flat, drowning 39 men.
 She had to be beached at the island of Bozcaada (Tenedos) to prevent her sinking, as she'd taken in some 1600 LT of water, but she was temporarily repaired with a cofferdam over the 30 × 26 ft hole.
 She sailed to Malta, escorted by the battleship Canopus and cruiser Talbot on 6 April.
 She nearly foundered when her cofferdam worked loose in heavy weather en route and had to be towed stern-first by Canopus for six hours while the cofferdam was repaired.
 She was under repair at Malta until early June before she sailed for home.
 She reached the UK on 19 June where she joined the 3rd BCS.

-Towards the end of the year, the British battlecruiser force was organised into three squadrons, with the 3rd BCS consisting of the three Invincible-class ships under the command of Rear Admiral H.L.A.
-Hood in Invincible.
+Towards the end of the year, the British battlecruiser force was organised into three squadrons, with the 3rd BCS consisting of the three Invincible-class ships under the command of Rear Admiral Horace Hood in Invincible.
 The 1st and 3rd BCS had sortied in response to the German bombardment of Yarmouth and Lowestoft on 24–25 April 1916, but failed to locate the German ships in heavy weather.
 During the return home, Invincible was rammed by the patrol yacht Goissa.
 Goissa's bow was embedded in Invincible's side which partially stoved-in.
 Invincible's speed was reduced to 12 kn through flooding and she was forced to haul out of line and proceed independently to Rosyth for repairs which lasted until 22 May.